-Restricted cash and cash equivalents: At September 30, 2019 and 2018, IFES had restricted balances of cash and cash equivalents required as collateral for letters of credit required under IFES's home office leases (see Note 6) and the credit card program and line of credit.
+Restricted cash and cash equivalents: At September 30, 2020 and 2019, IFES has restricted balances of cash and cash equivalents required as collateral for a letter of credit required under IFES's home office lease (see Note 6).

 Grants and contract receivables: Grants and contract receivables are generated from prime and subcontracting arrangements with federal governmental agencies and other various private and governmental entities.
 Billed amounts represent invoices that have been prepared and sent to the funder.
 Unbilled amounts represent recoverable costs incurred and where applicable, accrued fixed fees related to contracts and grants for which the funder has not been invoiced.
 Management determines the allowance for doubtful accounts by regularly evaluating individual customer receivables and considering a customer's financial condition, credit history and current economic conditions.
 Management has recorded an allowance for contract receivables that are considered to be uncollectible.